 In my experience with it, The Artist’s Way is like a twelve step program for creative recovery, which, to me, is the same thing as soul recovery.
 In other words, as I connect with my innate capacity to be creative in my life, I simultaneously connect with my soul.
 To say it another way, being creative connects me with my authentic, spiritual identity.

 For its part, The Artist’s Way is a pathway that leads to the recovery of the fragmented aspects of our own individual soul.
 Through the activity of our conscious, creative expression, we recover the soul.
-The Artist’s Way offers a set of practical strategies that, if you implements them in your life, will inevitably lead you to the discovery of your own authentic creative self.
+The Artist’s Way offers a set of practical strategies that, if you implement them in your life, will inevitably lead you to the discovery of your own authentic creative self.
 To this end, Chapter 2 of The Artist’s Way focuses on “recovering a sense of identity,” which is the same as saying recovering a sense of your authentic creative self.
-This week’s blog is like homework for me, preparing to facilitate Saturday morning’s Soul Writers meeting.

 Who Do You Think You Are?

 Julia Cameron emphasizes that a strong sense of “self definition” is a major component of creative recovery.
 Who do you think you are?
 Unity’s Second Principle tells you that you are created in the image and likeness of God, the ultimate Creator.
 If God is creative by nature, then so are you.
 You are a natural born creator, infused with unlimited creative potential.
 This is your natural spiritual identity.